jgibbons-cp/datadog/docker/aspnet48_mvc_app/README.md

    will set the IP for the agent container.
-I need to look into this, but I think this can also just be done with a network the containers share making this unecessary, but for now this works and I will investigate later.
+I need to look into this, but I think this can also just be done with a network the containers share making this unecessary, but for now this works and I will investigate later (so may be redundant and not being used).

    Next, it stops/restarts IIS then starts the application.